WENETVIETNAM/edge-action/README.md

 For issues and questions:
 - Create an issue in this repository
-- Check the Edge Service Platform documentation
+- Check the Edge Platform documentation
-- Contact support at support@skillx.cloud
+- Contact support at support@wenet.cloud